amangona/SwiftyDocPicker/README.md

 A very "Swifty" approach to picking documents.
 Document selection had never been easier.

 ## Usage
-Its as simple as conforming to a the DocumentDelegate
+Its as simple as conforming to the DocumentDelegate
 ```
 class ViewController: UIViewController, DocumentDelegate {
 ```